-PED 157 FOUNDATIONS OF PHYSICAL EDUCATION (3)
+PED 157 FOUNDATIONS OF PHYSICAL EDUCATION

-The student is provided opportunity to develop a concept of physical education in total.
-This survey course is directed toward a basic understanding of the function of physical education in public schools and the elements involved in the professional preparation of teachers.
+The student is provided the opportunity to develop a concept of physical education through discussion of historical, philosophical, sociological, and professional issues in physical education. in total.
+This survey course is directed toward a basic understanding of the function of physical education in public the schools and the elements involved in the professional preparation of teachers.
 The function of physical educators in other professional settings will also be examined.
 Annually, Fall.